Reinhold Messner: Lhotse

 Messner's last climb of an 8,000m peak was Lhotse in 1986.
 To reach the summit that year and before winter broke, they took a direct helicopter flight from the Makalu base camp to the Lhotse base camp.
 Messner and Kammerlander had to contend with a strong wind in the summit area.
 With his Lhotse climb, Messner became the first person to climb all eight-thousanders.

 Since this ascent, Messner has never climbed another eight-thousander.

 In 1989, Messner led a European expedition to the South Face of the mountain.
 The aim was to forge a path up the as-yet-unclimbed face.
 Messner himself did not want to climb any more.
 The expedition was unsuccessful.

 The Seven Summits

 In 1985 Richard Bass first postulated and achieved the mountaineering challenge Seven Summits, climbing the highest peaks of each of the seven continents.
 Messner suggested another list (the Messner or Carstensz list) replacing Mount Kosciuszko with Indonesia's Puncak Jaya, or Carstensz Pyramid (4884 m).
 From a mountaineering point of view the Messner list is the more challenging one.
-Climbing Carstensz Pyramid has the character of an expedition, whereas the ascent of Kosciuszko is an easy hike.
 In May 1986 Pat Morrow became the first person to complete the Messner list, followed by Messner himself when he climbed Mount Vinson in December 1986 to become the second.